aws/eks-anywhere/docs/content/en/docs/concepts/clusterworkflow.md

 ### Storage

-The amount of storage assigned to each virtual machine is 25GiB, by default.
+By default, the amount of storage assigned to each virtual machine is 25GiB.
 It could be different in your case if you had changed the [diskGiB]({{< relref "../reference/clusterspec/vsphere/#diskgib" >}}) field in the EKS Anywhere config.
 As for application storage, EKS Anywhere configures a default storage class and supports adding compatible Container Storage Interface (CSI) drivers to a running workload cluster.
 See [Kubernetes Storage](https://kubernetes.io/docs/concepts/storage/) for details.